Flag of Ohio

-The Ohio Burgee is the official flag of the U.S. state of Ohio.
-It is a triangular swallowtail flag, the only non-rectangular U.S. state flag.
+The flag of Ohio, known as the Ohio Burgee, is the official flag of the U.S. state of Ohio.
+It is a distinctive triangular swallowtail flag.
 Its red, white, and blue elements symbolize the state's natural features and order of admission into the Union.
 A prominent disc in the flag's triangular canton is suggestive of the state's name.
-This flag was adopted in 1945.
+The flag was adopted in 1902.

 The flag was designed in 1901 by John Eisenmann for the Pan-American Exposition and adopted in 1902.
 Before that, for nearly a century after statehood, Ohio did not have a legally authorized state flag.
 One unsuccessful proposal had called for a design based on the state seal.

 Ohio has adopted an official salute to the flag and the official folding procedure gives it 17 folds.
 The Ohio flag has influenced a number of logos and municipal flags within the state.
 A scarlet-colored gubernatorial flag is based on the state seal.

 Design

 The Ohio state flag's design is defined in the Ohio Revised Code, section 5.01:

 In addition to resembling the letter O and a buckeye nut, the flag's annulus also represents "the original territory of Ohio" in the Northwest Territory.

 Ohio's flag is the only non-rectangular U.S. state flag.
-It is a rare example of a non-quadrilateral civil flag, another well-known example being the flag of Nepal.
+It is a rare example of a non-quadrilateral civil flag.
 According to vexillologist Whitney Smith, it may be loosely based upon cavalry flags of the Civil War and Spanish–American War.
 The flag has been officially defined as a "burgee" since 2002, even though burgees are typically used as maritime flags.
 Its shape, lack of text, and mirror symmetry allow it to be flown or hung in various orientations without affecting legibility.
 On account of the flag's uncommon shape, foreign manufacturers have occasionally set the entire design against a white, rectangular field.
-The flag of Nepal has similarly been turned into a rectangle, either by mistake or expediency, due to the unusual dimensions of the flag.

 History

-For nearly a century after statehood, Ohio had no legally authorized state flag.
+For nearly a century after statehood, Ohio did not have a legally authorized state flag.
 The state militia carried regimental colors based on the Stars and Stripes, with the addition of "a large eagle, with the number of the regiment and the prescribed number of stars above".